mrocklin/mrocklin.github.io/interviews.md

 My interviews are typically in 45 minute calendar slots.
-After saying "hi" and being friendly for a minute or two I lead the conversation through he following stages:
+After saying "hi" and being friendly for a minute or two I lead the conversation through the following stages:

 ## I talk about the company and what we're looking for